-Committee members including Farm Commons, Friends of Family Farmers, Rogue Farm Corps and Headwaters Incubator Program have been busy since last fall providing assistance on all aspects of farmland transition, which includes help searching for the right land and the right new farmer, securing financing, writing leases, and other legal aspects around leasing and purchasing land.
+Committee members (including Farm Commons, Friends of Family Farmers, Rogue Farm Corps, Oregon Agricultural Trust and the Headwaters Incubator Program) have been busy since last fall providing assistance on all aspects of farmland transition, which includes help searching for the right land and the right new farmer, securing financing, writing leases, and other legal aspects around leasing and purchasing land.
 The chosen participants have been busy clarifying their vision for their farm, actively engaging in discussions with potential matches and communicating regularly and openly with us about their needs as they go through this arduous process.

 Together we are discovering what a comprehensive land linking program in Oregon might look like so that we can ensure a solid future for agriculture in Oregon.